joseph1506/social-login/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+npm install bootstrap --save

+npm install angular-6-social-login

+Create a Google App and Get client Id.
+The first thing we need is to create a Google Project to get user credentials.
+Go to the Google API
+Console and click on Credentials.
+Click on Create Credentials and choose OAuth client ID.